Saline Valley Hot Springs in Death Valley

 Saline Valley Hot Springs History

-The Native tribe of Timibisha Shoshone people lived near and enjoyed the geothermal pools for its healing waters.
-Later, mining companies moved in to mine salt and borax.
+The Native tribe of Timibisha Shoshone people lived near and enjoyed the geothermal pools for their healing waters.
+Later, mining companies moved into mine salt and borax.
 The salt marsh and dunes remain untouched, and the Timbisha Shoshone tribe, which settlers removed, now maintains a reservation near Furnace Creek in the National Park.

 As of the 1990s, Death Valley National Park included the hot springs within its park boundaries, and a group of volunteers maintained the three pools.
 In 2019, the park and volunteers made an uneasy agreement about land management.